 Write a good description of your products.

 The more that potential buyers know about products, the more likely they are to complete the purchase.
 Consider looking at the websites for some of your favorite brands to get a good idea of what people will want to know about your items.
+Include details about the garment’s size, fit, materials, and quality.
 Every one of our upcoming Poshmark success stories (listed below) includes good product descriptions in their listings.

 Refer friends to Poshmark to earn bonuses.